Mount of Beatitudes - Jesus Most Famous Teaching

 The word “Blessed” is “makarioi”, which is a poetic word that gives a sense of a “transcendent happiness of a life beyond care, labour and death” (The Theological Dictionary of the New Testament) and indicates qualities of God.
 This word refers to the joy that is experienced by having a relationship with God and inclusion in His Kingdom.

 Poor in Spirit” is “ptochoes” which refers to a helpless person, who has no physical resources, and is unable to help himself.
 This is the first step in “Blessedness”.
 It usually results after an encounter with God where we truly experience Him, but we go on living our lives for ourselves.
 We experience the contrast of these two lifestyles: The glow of God’s touch in our lives, followed by the shallowness of self-centered living.
-After cycles of living with God, and then living for ourselves, we realize where we belong, but our inability to get there through our own power.
+After cycles of living with God, and then living for ourselves, we recognize our own brokenness and realize where we belong, but our inability to get there through our own power.
 This is “ptochoes” in the spiritual sense.
 It is brokenness and humility.
 It is the first step to a complete surrender of our lives to God.

 Those Who Mourn” is “hoi penthoutes” which in this context means to lament and have sorrow for one’s sins as well as the sins of others.

 Hunger and Thirst” is “peinao” and “dipsao”, and according to Strong’s Lexicon means to crave ardently, to seek with eager desire and those who are said to thirst who painfully feel their want of, and eagerly long for, those things by which the soul is refreshed, supported, strengthened, which in this case is dikaiosyne or Righteousness.
 Strong’s defines dikaiosyne as integrity, virtue, purity of life, rightness, correctness of thinking feeling, and acting.
+Having recognized our own spiritual brokenness, and mourning the affects of sin in our lives, with a sudden anger at sin and a desire for a change, we now seek God’s ways of thinking and acting at a very basic level.

 Merciful is eleēmōn, which translates kindness and goodwill toward those afflicted by sin, and indicates a desire to help.
 This is the attitude of one who has personally felt the affects of sin, is sorry for it, has become angered by it, and is now living his life in an active personal campaign against it.
 “Eleos” (mercy) allows Christians to have compassion on the sinful, unsaved people around them, with a willingness to help them.
 It is the heart of a missionary.